vitkolos/notes-ipp/semestr2/advanced-english/english.md

 - dingy – dirty, small (dingy pub = joint = *pajzl*)
 - coffin
 - cram sth into – jam, stuff sth in…
-- sth is cram – full of people, crowded
+- sth is crammed – full of people, crowded
 - cram for a test
 - desperate – to have no hope
 - neat – cool, tidy, organized